DIGITAL EQUITY FAQ

 BE PART OF THE MOVEMENT

-Register for No Tech Day and be part of a bold movement for digital equity in Aotearoa.
-You’ll receive free resources, have the chance to share your story, and join others across the country highlighting what it really means to live without tech and why that needs to change.
+Register for No Tech Day and download our Amplify Pack.
+Then share the story and join others across the country highlighting what it really means to live without tech and why that needs to change.